GLOBAL PRACTICE GUIDES

 For every guide we select Contributing Editors who are ranked in the relevant Chambers Guides as the best in their field.
 The individual contributors who write the ‘Law and Practice’ and ‘Trends & Developments’ sections are selected on the same basis.

-The new Shipping 2021 guide covers 23 jurisdictions.
-The guide provides the latest information on port state control, marine casualties and owners' liability, cargo claims, maritime liens and ship arrests, passenger claims, ship-owners' income tax relief and the implications of COVID-19.
+The Shipping 2026 guide covers more than 30 jurisdictions and provides the latest information on maritime legislation, ship finance and leasing, marine casualties and owners’ liability, cargo claims, maritime liens and ship arrests, passenger claims, ship-owners’ income tax relief and the implications of trade sanctions and international conflict.